Skip To Main Content

 • placebo.1

 The study will enroll approximately 4,500 adults who have MASLD based on non-invasive tests (NITs), which indicate the participant is more likely to develop MALO.
 The trial is expected to run for approximately 224 weeks, after which an optional 2-year extension study will be available for eligible participants, who will either remain on active treatment or switch from placebo to retatrutide or retatrutide.
-Please see SYNERGY-Outcomes Study Design for visual representation.1
+Please see SYNERGY-Outcomes Participant Criteria for visual representation.1

 SYNERGY-Outcomes Participant Criteria1